Indigo Chinese Medicine is a Chinese medicine general practice located in Albury, NSW.

 And importantly, the colour indigo represents all sorts of lovely healing aspects; it is the colour of intuition and perception and is helpful in opening the third eye.
 It represents service to humanity, reflects great devotion, wisdom and justice along with fairness and impartiality.
 Indigo is a defender of people’s rights to the end.

-Registered Practitioner – Acupuncture and Chinese Herbal Medicine
+Registered Practitioner – Acupuncture, Chinese herbal medicine, Dispensing

 Chinese medicine is an ancient system of medicine stemming back thousands of years.
 Some evidence exists up to 5,000 years ago!
 Officially though, we say 2,500 years of history.
 Over this time the ancients observed people, the weather, the seasons, the terrain, foods, plants, animals disease, cause and effect, everything!
 Philosophies were developed and theories created, refined and documented.
 Many other medicines we have today borrow from the depths of Chinese medicine.